AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-linkshare-data.md

    At this point, a CSV file will be created and downloaded.

-After the file is downloaded, you can upload it to MBI using the [File Upload feature](../connecting-data/using-file-uploader.md).
+After the file is downloaded, you can upload it to[!DNL MBI]using the [File Upload feature](../connecting-data/using-file-uploader.md).